-Using SQLBackupAndFTP you can run scheduled backups of a remote SQL server.
+You can run scheduled backups of a remote SQL server using SQLBackupAndFTP.
 The standard BACKUP DATABASE command would not work on a remote SQL Server, so scripts would be the only option.
 Scripts are not as good as *.bak files because they are larger, do not support differential backups and should be used only if you do not have an option to create *.bak files.
 If you want to know more – read a good explanation why remote SQL backups are such a pain.

 Local SQL Server backup is well documented and we won’t get into the details of it here.

 For remote or hosted SQL Server instances you can not use the BACKUP DATABASE command since this command would create a *.bak file somewhere on the local drive.
 And you generally do not have access to that location so getting the backups file to your local PC is problematic.
 So in the case of remote SQL server instances, SQLBackupAndFTP backs up databases by creating script *.sql files.
 The files consist of T-SQL statements like CREATE and INSERT that re-create database objects and the data wherever the script is run.